lengran/CS2DropKnife/README.md

 ## How to use

-As long as you have a knife equipped, type "!drop" in the chat box and you should see 5 of your knives dropped on the ground.
+As long as you have a knife equipped, type "!drop" or "!takeknife" in the chat box and you should see 5 of your knives dropped on the ground.

-## Version v0.0.1 is still useful
+## Which version should I use?

-To support some drop key-bind (commands "say !drop" or "say_team !drop" issued from the game console or via a key bind), [version v1.0.0](https://github.com/lengran/CS2DropKnife/releases/tag/v1.0.0) filters all chat messages to manually call the drop knife function.
+For most of the cases, I would recommand to use [the version without chat filtering](https://github.com/lengran/CS2DropKnife/releases/download/v1.1.0/CS2DropKnife-v1.1.0.zip).
+You can bind css_drop or css_takeknife to your prefered key to achieve the effect of one-key-drop-knife.

-To avoid this message filtering feature, use [version v0.0.1](https://github.com/lengran/CS2DropKnife/releases/tag/v0.0.1) instead.
-You can also bind a dropping knife key by binding the command "css_drop" to your preferred keys.
+To support some drop key-bind (commands "say !drop" or "say_team !drop" issued from the game console or via a key-bind), [A version with chat filtering support](https://github.com/lengran/CS2DropKnife/releases/download/v1.1.0/CS2DropKnife-v1.1.0-with-chat-filtering.zip) is provided.
+This version filters all chat messages to manually call the drop knife function for you.
+However this might also cause performance downgrade and make the server laggy.